-Responsible employer actions are falling under the spotlight in this pandemic.
-Ready or freezing up?
+Responsible employer actions fell under the spotlight during the pandemic.

 The four dimensions of employee well-being are central to employee experience and essential to an engaged and productive workforce during ordinary times.